eliabntt/irotate_active_slam/README.md

        .world files are placed in `robotino_simulations/worlds/`
     2. This node takes care also of launching the nodes for generating the necessary ground truth transforms
-    3. In case a shift is needed (like with the AWS's small_house) the `robot_ekf` in `robotino_description/launch/robotino.launch` should be adapted to get the corrispondent starting pose since groundtruth will reflect this shift
+    3. In case a shift is needed (like with the AWS's small_house) the `robot_ekf` in `robotino_description/launch/robotino.launch` should be adapted to get the corrispondent starting pose so that groundtruth can reflect this shift
 2. Run the [MPC](https://github.com/eliabntt/active_v_slam/blob/master/src/robotino_mpc/launch/robotino_mpc.launch):  `roslaunch robotino_mpc robotino_mpc.launch`.
 [Parameters](https://github.com/eliabntt/active_v_slam/tree/master/src/robotino_mpc/cfg) in `robotino_mpc/cfg/nmpc.yaml` will be used in the code to configure mainly the topics while NMPC constraints can be configured either dynamically (`rosrun rqt_reconfigure rqt_reconfigure`) or by editing the `robotino_mpc/cfg/NonLinearMPC.cfg` file.
-Note that the latter require a `catkin_make` afterwards.
+Note that the latter require a `catkin_make`.
 3. Run RTABMap: `roslaunch robotino_simulations rtabmap.launch` which is [here](https://github.com/eliabntt/active_v_slam/blob/master/src/robotino_simulations/launch/rtabmap.launch).
 Many things will be launched here.
     1. `move_base` and the costmap converter found [here](https://github.com/eliabntt/active_v_slam/blob/master/src/robotino_simulations/launch/move_base.launch).
 The parameters are placed in `robotino_simulations/config`
     2. The \"main\" [`mapping.launch`](https://github.com/eliabntt/active_v_slam/blob/master/src/robotino_simulations/launch/mapping.launch) file contains: